SCWTCA ENDOWMENT, INC. –

 After a number of years of development, the SCWTCA Endowment, Inc., was excited to announce in 2018, the launch of the Soft Coated Wheaten Terrier Health and Pedigree Database.
 This database set-up was originally developed by the Berner-Garde Foundation 30 years ago and is in use by several other breeds in addition to Wheatens.
 Starting with San Jeffries’s database of 46,000 dogs, a team of volunteer data operators added dogs resulting in a debut of nearly 60,000 Wheatens from around the world.

-Funding: $7,600
+Initial Funding: $7,600

 •2014 Trustees of the University of Pennsylvania School of Veterinary Medicine SCWT Histopathology & Testing Expense